Motivate & Advocate

 Want to get involved?

-The Joint National Committee for Languages and the National Council for Languages and International Studies (JNCL-NCLIS) will be hosting its annual Language Advocacy Day and Delegate Assembly on February 16-17, 2017.
+The Joint National Committee for Languages and the National Council for Languages and International Studies (JNCL-NCLIS) hosts its annual Language Advocacy Day and Delegate Assembly each year in Washington, DC.
 To participate from home, the JNCL-NCLIS has published a Social Media Guide and Message Templates for communicating with your representatives.
 If you would like to go to Capitol Hill or learn more about how you can advocate for languages, visit the JNCL-NCLIS online here.

 Making the Case for Languages in 2017